J-PARK11/SMART101-Multimodal-Algorithmic-Reasoning/README.md

     2023-03-01 16:35:02,244 writing the model responses to file 2023-03-01 16:35:02,244 done!
     ```
+   If the docker runs correctly, the above step should have produced a file: $(pwd)/dataset/submission.json.
+Note that, we use a sleep of 5 minutes at the end of the evaluation for internal purposes.
+You do not need to wait for 5 minutes and and kill the program once 'done' is printed (as above).
     Note: a similar command will be run to evaluate your submission for the leaderboard. **Please submit your docker for remote evaluation (below) only if it runs successfully on your local setup.**
 ### Online submission
 Follow instructions in the `submit` tab of the EvalAI challenge page to submit your docker image.
 Note that you will need a version of EvalAI `>= 1.3.15`.
 Pasting those instructions here for convenience: